 I’m trying my best to prioritize sleep, and alcohol before bed definitely doesn’t help!

-I got turned on to Vega from Robyn’s blog because she raves about it and I have to agree.
-The ingredients are clean and the taste is pure, not chalky.
+I got turned on to Vega from another dietitian.
+The ingredients are tasty, not chalky.
 Many of their protein powders also have a couple servings of greens in them!

 I’ve been drinking more water and less coffee.
 My overall focus has been on water, especially after the hot summer we had (more on hydration in the summer).